 We’ve never kept quiet when it comes to speaking out against invasive surgeries like LASIK on our blog.
-Over the years, this surgery has become a popular surgical solution to various vision conditions, but LASIK’s popularity is finally fading, and for good reason.
+Over the years, this surgery has become a popular solution to various vision conditions, but LASIK’s popularity is finally fading, and for good reason.
 Needlessly invasive and not always effective, LASIK is far from being the best treatment option.

 However, like any trend, it seems that LASIK is finally falling out of popularity with a lot of patients.
 At the height of its popularity between 2000 and 2007, LASIK was the first choice for a lot of patients with vision problems.